dcycle/prepare-docker-buildx/README.md

 Prepare Docker Buildx
 -----

-Used to make sure `docker buildx` can be used on Linux hosts.
+Used to make sure `docker buildx` can be used on Linux Docker Digital Ocean Droplets built late 2021.

 Usage
 -----